Ignacio Batallan: Career

-Nacho started his career in Catamarca (Argentina) in the National University of Catamarca team, then he moved to Associacion bancaria team.
+Nacho started his career in Catamarca (Argentina) in the National University of Catamarca team, then he moved to Asociación Bancaria.

 When he went to study in Cordoba, he played in the Club Municipalidad de Córdoba, in the Social y Deportivo La Calera club, and in the General Paz Juniors Volleyball, with which he played the Argentinean League A2 Level season 2004–2005.

 The 2008–2009 season, he moved to Spain, where he played in the AD Voleibol Almendralejo team, and passed to the upper category, the Men's Liga FEV, being the absolute champion of the first division, with 22 wins and no losses.

 In 2010 he stayed in the same team and then went to the Spain Volleyball Championships 2.

 The 2010–2011 season, he played in the Multicaja Fabregas Sport, Zarragoza club, which finished the 2010–2011 season in 9th place of the Championships, and 2011–2012 season in 6th.
 Nacho has been in the top 10 best scorers of the Spain Volleyball Championships for seven days.

 Since September 2013, he has trained the Club Voleibol Fuengirola teams.
 Nacho has represented the Club Voleibol Fuengirola as a player and he is also the president.
 In June 2014, he received the award for the best sportsman of 2013 from the city of Fuengirola.